 Axos

-Some banks are willing to pay interest on the funds you store in your business deposit accounts.
+Some banks pay interest on the funds you store in your business deposit accounts.
 The higher the annual percentage yield (APY) a bank offers, the more money your business has the potential to earn.

 Here are a few of the best interest-bearing business checking and business savings accounts currently available: